kmiller8/notetaker/README.md

-# Challenge Eleven - Note Taker
+# Note Taker

-## Description
+## Purpose
-The purpose of this project was to create an application that allows users to organize their thoughts and keep track of tasks by writing and saving notes.
-The application also includes a delete function in case the user wants to delete notes that are no longer needed.
+Note Taker application built with html and css and controlled with Express

-## Usage
+## Built With
-Please use this project to write and save notes to help you stay organized.
+* HTML
+* CSS
+* Javascript
+* Express.js

 ## Link To Deployed Application
 https://aqueous-garden-24606.herokuapp.com/

-## Credit
+## Contribution
 Made with ❤️ by Kate Miller
+used https://github.com/JBGinger/ChallengeEleven.NoteTaker for delete function